 Raccoons are not really wild animals.
 They are urban animals.
 Raccoons are far more common in cities and suburbs than they are in undeveloped natural areas.
 Thus, raccoon-human encounters are very common.
 Raccoons are smart, curious, and agile, so in short, there's really no way to simply keep them away.
 Free standing Portable Electric Fencing effective at keeping raccoons out of gardens and fish ponds

 For smaller animals, such as raccoons, single-strand electric fences can be installed in front of non-electrified fences or other obstacles.
-The shock is then delivered before the animal is able to climb the larger fence.
-All-in-one kits offer small gardens and backyard ponds an easy electric fence option.
+The shock is then delivered before the animal can climb the larger fence.
+All-in-one kits offer small gardens and backyard ponds and easy electric fence option.

 Gallagher SmartFence all in one fence system